 Leupers et al. [10] experiment with obtaining the best running time possible through inlining while maintaining code bloat under a particular limit.
 They use this technique for C programs targetted to embedded processors.
-In the embedded processor domain it is essential that code size be kept to a minimum.
-They use a search technique called branch-and-bound to explore the space of functions that could be inlined.
-However, this search based approach requiring multiple executions of the program must be applied each time a new program is encountered.
+This search based approach requiring multiple executions of the program must be applied each time a new program is encountered.
 This makes sense in an embedded scenario where the cost of this search is amortised over the products shipped but is not practical for non-embedded applications.
 Machine Learning Stephenson et al. [15] used genetic programming (GP) to tune heuristic priority functions for three compiler optimizations: hyperblock selection, register allocation, and data prefetching within the Trimaran's IMPACT compiler.
 For two optimizations, hyperblock selection and data prefetching, they achieved significant improvements.
 However, these two pre-existing heuristics were not well implemented.
-The authors even admit that turning off data prefetching completely is preferable and reduces many of their significant gains.
 For the third optimization, register allocation, they were only able to achieve on average a 2% increase over the manually tuned heuristic.

-Cooper et al. [6] use genetic algorithms to solve the compilation phase ordering problem.
+Cooper et al. [5] use genetic algorithms to solve the compilation phase ordering problem.
 They were concerned with finding "good" compiler optimization sequences that reduced code size.
 Unfortunately, their technique is application-specific.
-That is, a genetic algorithm has to re-train for each program to decide the best optimization sequence for that program.
-Their technique was successful at reducing code size by as much as 40%.

 Cavazos et al. [4] describe an idea of using supervised learning to control whether or not to apply instruction scheduling.
-They induced heuristics that used features of a basic block to predict whether scheduling would benefit that block or not.
 Using the induced heuristic, they were able to reduce scheduling effort by as much as 75% while still retaining about 92% effectiveness of scheduling all blocks.

-Monsifrot et al. [12] use a classifier based on decision tree learning to determine which loops to unroll.
-They looked at the performance of compiling Fortran programs from the SPEC benchmark suite using g77 for two different architectures, an UltraSPARC and an IA64.
-They showed an improvement over the hand-tuned heuristic of 3% and 2.7% over g77's unrolling strategy on the IA64 and Ultra-SPARC, respectively.
+Monsifrot et al. [13] use a classifier based on decision tree learning to determine which loops to unroll.
+They looked at the performance of compiling Fortran programs from the SPEC benchmark suite using g77 for two different architectures, an Ultra-SPARC and an IA64.
+They showed an improvement over the hand-tuned heuristic of 3% and 2.7% over g77's unrolling strategy on the IA64 and UltraSPARC, respectively.